Araripenymphes: Description

-The species shows probable sexual dimorphism, with differences in the wing coloration and wing lengths noted between fossils SBPr-I-2365 and iQ563.
+The type species shows probable sexual dimorphism, with differences in the wing coloration and wing lengths noted between fossils SBPr-I-2365 and iQ563.
 In SBPr-I-2365 the 28.0 mm fore wings are longer than iQ563, which has 26.5 mm long fore wings.
 In contrast the 27.0 mm hind wings of iQ563 are longer than the 26.0 mm long hind wings of SBPr-I-2365.
 In addition to the length differences, all four wings of iQ563 display mottled light and dark color patterning, while the wings of SBPr-I-2365 are hyaline and have no patterning at all.
 The full body length of iQ563 is approximately 16.0 mm.
 The heads of both fossils are shorter than wide, with large eyes placed on the sides.
 The antennae of SBPr-I-2365 are long and have many segments, while the antennae of iQ563 were not preserved.
 In both specimens the abdomen terminations are poorly preserved making gender identification impossible.